landsman/sunlight-cms-docker/README.md

 - `./config` - Sunlight CMS configuration files
 - `./upload` - Uploaded files
 - `./mysql_data` - MySQL database files

+#### Configuration Persistence

+The `config.php` file is automatically created in the `./config` directory on the host when the container starts for the first time.
+This file contains the pre-filled configuration for Sunlight CMS.

+Any changes made to the configuration file inside the container will be persisted to the host, and will not be lost when the container is rebuilt.
+This ensures that your configuration settings are preserved across container rebuilds.

 ### Custom Index Page